MJ-LAB-Harvard/BRIDGE-model/Model files/README.md

-# BRIDGE-model
+# BRIDGE-model (Subfolder README)

-BRIDGE (Biomedical Research Investment Dynamics and Growth Evaluation) is a dynamic simulation model linking NIH budgets to drug approvals, workforce composition, and research output.
+This folder contains the files necessary to run the **BRIDGE (Biomedical Research Investment Dynamics and Growth Evaluation)** model.

+⚠️ **Note:** The free academic version of Vensim allows users to open the model and explore its structure and equations.
+However, running full simulations requires **Vensim DSS** software.
+For open access, you can instead use the **online simulator**: